 · Although we apparently are headed for better times, there is likely to be some market volatility as the switch gets turned back on.
 As always, a long term stance focused on your life goals and objectives, as well as the level of risk that you are willing and able to take, is one that works best.

 · Shocks like this underscore the need for a well-stocked emergency fund.
 Always maintain three to six months of cash to readily access in case your income were to become compromised.

 And lasty, when it is safe to do so, please consider supporting your local businesses.
 Small businesses are the lifeblood of this country, and yet look at what the shutdown has done financially to these folks.
 They’ll either have to be on some form of governmental assistance program, or have to deplete their entire asset base, destroying the fruits of their hard work for decades.

 Does anybody care about them?

 If so, show them you do, when it is safe and proper to do so.
+Support the local businesses.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
 All performance referenced is historical and is no guarantee of future results.